What is a cash advance on a credit card?

 What other fees are associated with cash advances?

-You might have to pay a service charge if you take out a cash advance at an ATM, like you do for any other ATM transaction.
+You might have to pay a service charge if you take out a cash advance at an ATM like you do for other ATM transactions.
 Banks may also charge a fee for taking out a cash advance in person.

 What to consider before taking out a cash advance

 • Check your account terms.
-That’s where you’ll typically find information about the APR for cash advances, plus any other fees you could be charged.
+That’s where you’ll typically find information about the cash advance APR and fees.

 • Borrow as little cash from your credit card as possible.
-Plus, pay off your balance as soon as you can.
+Minimizing the amount of cash you’re getting from your credit card can help you pay off your balance sooner.
 If you need a plan for paying down your balance, you might consider a debt repayment tactic like the debt snowball method or debt avalanche method.

 Alternatives to a cash advance on a credit card

-If you’re undecided about a cash advance, there might be other ways to access cash.
+If you’re undecided about a credit card cash advance, there might be other ways to access cash.
 Here are a few options to consider:

 • Use a debit card to access funds from your checking account.